alexwkleung/Iris/README.md

 Only macOS installers will be supplied in the early development phase and official release (v1.0.0).
 Other platforms are not supported but is considered in the future roadmap.

+# Contact

 Join the [Discord](https://discord.gg/z9QmRgJsmc) to chat with others in the community.

+For professional mediums, you can contact via email (expect 24-48 hour reply time): irisnotesapp@gmail.com

+[GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) is also an alternative to the above contact methods.

 # Installation